george-hawkins/esp32-setup-material/test-server/README.md

 Notes:

 * All three use flask under the covers.
-* flask-restx has relatively few star but this is a consequence of its rececent history - its a fork of flask-restplus (an earlier and no longer maintained fork of flask-restful).
+* flask-restx has relatively few stars but this is a consequence of its rececent history - its a fork of flask-restplus (an earlier and no longer maintained fork of flask-restful).
 * flask-restful and flask-restx are lightweight additions to flask whereas eve is more heavyweight and pulls in a dependency on [mongoDB](https://docs.mongodb.com/manual/introduction/).